The Team - Finstock C.E. Primary School

 SENDCo

-I have held a Leadership role within The MILL Academy for five years and am excited to be the Headteacher at Finstock Church of England Primary School.
+I have held a Leadership role within The MILL Academy for six years and am excited to be the Headteacher at Finstock Church of England Primary School.

 I started my teaching journey at De Montfort University in Bedfordshire where I studied BEd in Primary Education.
 This was the perfect setting for me as the university also specialised in Physical Education and Sports so I was able to continue my love for playing competitive sports and keeping active whilst studying for my degree.